-"Legal register" is a familiar term for managers of certain legal domains, namely environment and health and safety.
+"Legal register" or "compliance registers" are a familiar terms for managers of certain legal domains, namely environment and health and safety.
 Legal registers are usually found in dusty reports, Excel spreadsheets, and web 1.0 platforms.
 They are tick-a-box solutions for management systems, which meet the requirements of international standards like ISO 14001:2015, and OHSAS 18001.

 The domains of environment and health and safety are very site specific in nature.
 Typically an environmental manager will be responsible for the environmental legal compliance for a specific operation, which is often a site containing an operation like a factory, which has a clear boundary around its activities.
 The legal universe that such an environmental manager is responsible for is determined by the legal jurisdiction and the specific activities at that site.
 It would be irrelevant to include legal obligations that apply to other sites (where such sites may have different activities or be based on other legal jurisdictions).
 It could be said to the environmental manager, "this legal register filters all law, and makes only your law available to you.
 Don't worry about the law that applies to somebody else's job- it's irrelevant and excluded."